pavlo-seimskyi/filler-sound-detector/README.md

 ## Features

-The audio frames are summarized as [Mel-frequency cepstral coefficients (MFCCs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
-Essentially, we transforms the audio clip in such a way that tells us what frequencies were most activated during the speech, creating a kind of compressed spectrogram.
-It does so in a way that is similar to how we humans perceive sound, which makes MFCC feature very popular in speech recognition systems.
+The audio frames are transformed into [Mel-frequency cepstral coefficients (MFCCs)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum).
+Essentially, MFCC tells us what frequencies were most activated during the speech, creating a kind of compressed spectrogram.
+It represents the audio clip in a way that is similar to how we humans perceive sound, which makes MFCC a very popular feature in speech recognition systems.

 ![](img/mfcc.png)